Fortifications and Defensive Structures in Saxon Warfare

 Construction Techniques and Materials

 Building a Saxon fortification required large amounts of labor, timber, and earth.
 The typical construction method was to dig a ditch and pile the excavated earth to form a rampart.
-The rampart was then faced with turf, stone, or timber to prevent erosion.
+The rampart was then faced with turf, stone, or timber to prevent erosion and provide a stable walking surface for defenders.
 For a timber palisade, logs were split or squared and set vertically into the top of the bank, then lashed together with withies or fixed with wooden pegs.
-In some burhs, the rampart was timber-laced (a technique where layers of logs alternate with earth) to provide greater stability, a method also seen in Carolingian Europe.
-Ditches could be V-shaped or U-shaped, designed to make scaling the rampart difficult.
-Stone walls were constructed using rubble and mortar, with a facing of dressed stone for the most important sites.
-The sources of stone were often local, but Roman ruins were also quarried.
-Turf was cut from the surrounding landscape and used to create a stable, weather-resistant face on earthen banks.
-These construction techniques required organization of labor under a reeve or ealdorman, reflecting the hierarchical nature of Saxon society.
+In some burhs, the rampart was timber-laced, a technique where layers of logs alternate with earth to provide greater stability.
+This method, also seen in Carolingian Europe, created a strong, resilient wall that could withstand battering by siege engines.

 Fortifications in Saxon warfare played both defensive and offensive roles.
-Their primary purpose was to protect people and resources during raids, but they also enabled kings to project power, control strategic points, and launch campaigns.
+Their primary purpose was to protect people and resources during raids, but they also enabled kings to project power, control strategic points, and launch campaigns on their own terms.

 Defense Against Viking Raids and Invasions